Bios-Marcel/ServerBrowser/README.md

 ### Pipeline

 __ServerBrowser__ utilizes advanced build techniques in order to assemble and optimize the output.
-The goal is to build the smallest possible 'self-contained' executable for Windows for the client. __shared__ is simply a library project and as such produces a JAR and the server get assembled to a distribution ZIP with executable scripts for all platforms.
+The goal is to build the smallest possible 'self-contained' executable for Windows for the client.

 __self-contained__ in this context means the JVM is bundled with the output.